The Accidental Mountaineer & the Seven Summits challenge

 Weeks turned into months and winter turned into spring – and I was once again back in NY and trying to get back to a normal semblance of life.
 I spent some weekends in NH getting back into a climbing groove and that’s when I first thought out loud about Everest, once again to CJ my climbing mentor, whom I typically run everything by first.
 He agreed it was time – and we got the ball rolling, with him doing the introductions to the Everest program director at IMG.

 First things first however – I still had unfinished business on both Elbrus and Aconcagua – having been on both of them twice before.
-So, with high hopes of cleaning up the ledger in my favour, I first booked a June trip back to Russia.
-Happy to report that third time was a charm – and despite a full-on whiteout on summit day, we managed to summit!
+So, with high hopes of cleaning up the ledger in my favor, I first booked a June trip back to Russia.
+Happy to report that third time was a charm – and despite brutal conditions in a full-on whiteout on summit day, we managed to summit!
 At long last.
 Man, that felt good.

 September saw myself and Stef travel to Australia on our honeymoon – and managed to reach the top of Kosciuszko on a cold and snow-covered day.
 My fourth, Stef’s second.
 Things were starting to go my way… oddly – and I am not superstitious – since Dad’s passing.
 Perhaps the old man was just tired of listening to me talk about “nearlys” and now that he had a front row seat, was doing his best to ensure I made it to the top these last few times.

 I can’t imagine Dad ever thought he would be dealt the hand he was – I know we certainly didn’t.
-He never really stood a chance against this disease – but I am so proud to honor his memory with the Gerry Condon Memorial Expedition, that his passing be the catalyst to raise funds for those who are climbing their own mountain – day in, day out – living with kidney disease.
+He never really stood a chance against this disease – but I am so proud to honor his memory both with the original Gerry Condon Memorial Expedition to Mt.
+Everest and now the Mt.
+Vinson Edition, that his passing be the catalyst to raise funds for those who are climbing their own mountain – day in, day out – living with kidney disease.
 How apt that his death mean something and that in his passing, he helps people that otherwise might not get the care they need.
 I likely know Dad better now in death than I did in life – and that is a regret I must live with.
 I regret the conversations that we never had and I wish that he could see me attempt what I am about to do.
 I might even listen to his gruff advice!
 But more than anything, I simply want him to know – I am proud to be his son and to do this in his name.

 I can only hope that wherever he is… Dad has a smile on his face knowing that.